eyedeekay/i2prpcapi_aliases/README.md

 curl commands as functions for interacting with the i2pcontrol api, because I'm too tired to keep working on the go version all night.

+## Shell function library for gathering information from the i2pcontrol bridge.

+This can pretty much be used as a library for use in bash or other shells.
+More usage information will show up here soon.

 ## Installation:

         sudo make install